ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 - [x] Made storeModule and registerHandler exports instead of the default import for better tree shaking.
 - [x] Go through project and address all TODOs.
 - [x] Add `data-ref="name"` support.
 If suffixed with a `[]`, push the element to an array.
+- [x] Add interface to use for the store module instead of passing the store in.
 - [] Disabled nested stores - unless there is a good way to scope attribtues and handlers to the correct store.
 - [] Implement solution for plugins and registering handlers.
 - [] Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
 Feature opt-in?